Handy4ndy/ESP32-XRPL/README.md

 # XRPL Account Monitor

-XRPL Account Monitor is an Arduino project that connects to a specified WiFi network and monitors an XRPL (XRP Ledger) account using WebSockets.
-It processes different types of transactions such as payments, trust lines, and offers, and provides audio-visual feedback using an LED and a speaker.
+XRPL Account Monitor is an ESP32 project that connects to a specified WiFi network and monitors an XRPL (XRP Ledger) rAddress using WebSockets.
+It processes different types of transactions such as payments, trust lines, and offers, providing audio-visual feedback using an LED and a speaker.

 ## Features